 - Reduced costs by working across AHDB sectors

 What is the work based on?
 Evidence….

-Recent research carried out by Dairy Co ranked GYOP as one of the most widely recognised school projects alongside much larger-scale activities.
+Research carried out by Dairy Co ranked GYOP as one of the most widely recognised school projects alongside much larger-scale activities.
 It is also known that children involved in growing potatoes are more likely to eat potatoes both when they are young and in later life.

 We are constantly working to improve what we do and as such carry out our own research, including: